 Psychological achievement measures can serve several key purposes:

-1. Educational Placement: Measures like the Woodcock-Johnson Tests of Achievement or the Wechsler Individual Achievement Test (WIAT) are often used to identify appropriate educational placements, including identifying students who may need special education services or gifted programs.
+1. Educational Placement: Measures like the Woodcock-Johnson Tests of Achievement or the Wechsler Individual Achievement Test (WIAT) are often used to identify appropriate educational placements, including identifying students who may need special education services or gifted and talented programs.
 We are often involved when a child or adolescent is in private school (where the school offers less formal assessments), or when parents want more information than they got from the public school.

 2. Identifying Learning Disabilities: Achievement tests help psychologists identify specific learning disabilities, such as dyslexia or dyscalculia, by showing how a person’s performance in a specific area compares to what is expected for their age and grade.
 This is the most common reason why we are asked to do academic achievement testing.